ONeilGavin/Poker/README.md

 # Poker
-Text-based poker made in java.
+Text-based poker with a playable computer opponent made in Java.